Listen to audio version of this article

 Alfonso says he learned all about abuse of power while in Cuba.
 But oddly, he said he was not all that familiar with political retaliation.

-Now he said he is, thanks to Hudson County politics.
+ow he said he is, thanks to Hudson County politics and West New York’s mayoral election.

 An 18-year employee of West New York’s DPW, Alfonso said he was reprimanded, demoted and eventually suspended from his job as a supervisor for removing the mayor’s campaign sign last week from a pole near the incumbent’s headquarters at 53rd Street and Palisades Avenue.
 Alfonso said he had no choice, noting that it’s illegal to put campaign signs on public property.